dawescc/dawescc/about.md

 I'm Ryan, a backend developer working on fully going fullstack.

-<b>Education:</b> Bachelor's Degree from Florida Atlantic University in Research and Data Analytics.
+<b>Education:</b> Bachelor's Degree in Research and Data Analytics.

 I am proficient with an array of design and development tools: